-We are all born with an undeniable sixth sense – a sense beyond the basic five senses of sight, smell, taste, touch and hearing.
+We are all born with an undeniable sixth sense – a sense beyond the basic five senses of sight, smell, taste, touch, and hearing.
 This sixth sense is our psychic sense, our inner knowing, our connection to infinite intelligence, also known as intuition.

 Intuition is challenging to define, despite the huge role it plays in our everyday lives.
 Steve Jobs claimed it to be “more powerful than intellect.”
 But however we put it into words, we all intuitively know just what it is.